walkercraig/walkercraig/_posts/2021/2021-01-13-invisible-monsters.md

 I'm sure you would agree that sounds pretty damn prescient, yes?

 ---

-{% include image-caption.html imageurl="/assets/images/posts/2021/sagan.gif" title="Carl Sagan" caption=""What'ya doin', Carl?"
-"Oh, you know, blowin' minds and stuff..."" %}
+{% include image-caption.html imageurl="/assets/images/posts/2021/sagan.gif" title="Carl Sagan" caption="What'ya doin', Carl?
+Oh, you know, blowin' minds and stuff..." %}
 ---

 And yet, if you reread Sagan's words carefully, both sides could reasonably quote it and pick it apart and turn it around on the other.
 Many perspectives could say, "Ha!
 That's right and that's why you're wrong and that's why I'm right and won't listen to you!"
 And, though there is prescient wisdom in that statement, a person can pearl clutch and nervously consult old "science" or any perspective because it makes them feel good and it can cause them to slide them into superstition and darkness just as much as anyone who approaches from a perspective of faith or any other perspective, really.